MicrosoftDocs/customer-insights/ci-docs/data/activities.md

    - **Foreign key**: Field in your activity table that will be used to establish a relationship with another table.
    - **To table name**: Corresponding source customer table with which your activity table will be in a relationship.
 You can only relate to source customer tables that are used in the data unification process.
    - **Relationship name**: If a relationship between this activity table and the selected source customer table already exists, the relationship name will be in read-only mode.
 If no such relationship exists, a new relationship will be created with the name you provide in this box.
+Relationship names are case sensitive.
      > [!NOTE]
      > Activities can't be configured using [inherited relationships](relationships.md#non-editable-system-relationships).